 At no additional cost to the Contracting Authority, the Engineer may approve the substitution of any mix design which meets or exceeds the requirements of the original mix.
 Mixture substitutions shall be gyrated to the same level as the original mix requirements.
 Binder substitutions have an equal or better low temperature PG grade and MSCR designation.

-The request would be approved provided the 10M Surface mix is gyrated to the same level as a 3M Intermediate with lab voids within the target range.
-The binder substitution would be approved since it meets or exceeds the low and high temperature grade.
-The aggregate quality of a 10M Surface also meets or exceeds that of a 3M Intermediate.
+The request would be approved provided the HT Surface mix is gyrated to the same level as a ST Intermediate with lab voids within the target range.
+The binder substitution would be approved since it meets or exceeds the low and high temperature grade and has an equal or better letter designation.
+The aggregate quality of a HT Surface also meets or exceeds that of a ST Intermediate.
 The Engineer may approve an alternate maximum aggregate size.

 A polymer modified binder may be substituted into the JMF provided the original PG grade and temperature spread is met or exceeded.
 In this case, verify the JMF target air voids are met at the design binder content.
 If the original JMF required moisture susceptibility testing and has consistently demonstrated acceptable SIP values in the field, the original anti-strip agent (if needed) and dosage rate may be used in lieu of IM 319 re-evaluation.
 Plant produced mix will still be tested for moisture susceptibility.